Engine coolant diagnostic guide

 4. Check exhaust smoke

-5. Check oil condition
+5. Check oil and coolant condition

 6. Arrange proper testing